HalilBarbarosGocmen/HalilBarbarosGocmen/README.md

 in the Construction Technology department at university, I couldn't have predicted that my interest in computers and technology would eventually become both a profession and a deep-seated passion over the years.
 After graduating, my interest and passion for the software industry continued to grow.
-I started learning software development on my own, and this passion gradually became the focal point of my life.
+I started learning software development on my own,and this passion gradually became the focal point of my life.
 I began learning software development from scratch, and on the 27th day, I started working at a software company, opening a new chapter in my life.
 To further support my progress in the software world, I began studying Business Administration at Balıkesir University, aiming to acquire the ability to market my own software projects.
 Additionally, I started my